pcmv-dev/UnraidCloudStorage/README.md

 data="/mnt/user/rclonedata/$vault" # Rclone data folder location
 #### End Set Variables ####
 ```
+- Set a schedule to run the script whenever you feel is a good time.
+For me it is midnight (0 00 * * *)
 ## Support

 I am only a novice when it comes to scripting so for help and support please visit the forum for help